 I train leaders intent on building peaceful and sustainable change.

 Obasesam Okoi is Assistant Professor of Justice and Peace Studies at the University of St Thomas in Minnesota, where he teaches Justice and Peace Studies, Public Policy Analysis and Advocacy, Global Social Policy, and Peace Engineering.
 He is the Associate Editor of African Security journal and Editorial Board Member of Third World Thematics – A Third World Quarterly Journal.
 Dr Okoi is a Jill Knox Peace Fellow at the Association of Applied and Therapeutic Humor’s (AATH) Humor Academy, Senior Fellow in the War, Conflict and Migration Think Tank at the Global Research Network, Advisor at the War Prevention Initiative, a Research Affiliate at the Canadian Network for Research on Terrorism, Security and Society, a Peace Ambassador at the Institute of Economics and Peace, and the 2016-2017 winner of the University of Manitoba’s Naylah Ayed Prize for leadership and global citizenship, awarded for academic excellence and exceptional commitment to leadership actions that bridge the local and global communities.

 Dr. Okoi is a broadly trained scholar with a multidisciplinary background that includes peace and conflict studies, political science and international relations, international public policy, international development and global political economy, and civil engineering.
-Dr. Okoi’s scholarship inspires academics, practitioners, and students to think critically and conceptually about the complex and dynamic nature of intergroup conflict and the processes of conflict resolution, building upon empirical research and his life experience.
+He specializes in environmental conflict and conflict resolution with an emphasis on the linkages between natural resources, security, conflict and peace.
+His scholarship inspires academics, practitioners, and students to think critically and conceptually about the complex and dynamic nature of intergroup conflict and the processes of conflict resolution, building upon empirical research and his life experience.
 He is a professional negotiator, mediator and dialogue facilitator.